M-o-a-T/moat/doc/spec_aa.rst

 *or*

-* the MAC length plus MAC content matches theirs.
+* the MAC length *and* MAC content matches theirs.

 Message types
 -------------

-AA message types are associated with the control message's mode, i.e. the combination of source and destination address.
+AA message types are encoded by the control message's mode, i.e. the combination of source and destination address.

 * Mode 1 (Broadcast → Broadcast)